 What’s the difference between brown rice and white rice?

 First, let’s talk about the components of rice.
-There are 4 parts to rice: the hull or the husk (the outer most layer), the bran, the germ and the endosperm (the innermost layer).
-Now, let’s see what makes brown and white rice different.
+There are 4 parts to rice: the hull or the husk (the outermost layer), the bran, the germ, and the endosperm (the innermost layer).
+Here’s what makes the two types of rice different:

 Brown rice is considered a whole grain; meaning it contains all parts of the rice grain.
-Processed brown rice likely has the hull/husk removed, but still contains the bran, germ, and endosperm.
-With the majority of the parts of the grain intact, all original nutrients of the grain are available.
+Processed brown rice likely has the hull/husk removed, but still contains the bran, germ, and endosperm, which is what gives it its yummy, nutty flavor.
+With the majority of the parts of the grain intact, all of the original nutrients of the grain are available.

-In white rice, the outer layers of the grain (the germ and the bran) have been removed; so, all that is left is the endosperm.
-The endosperm is the little white grain of rice.
+For white rice, the outer layers of the grain (the germ and the bran) have been removed, leaving only the endosperm – AKA the little white grain of rice.

 Is brown rice healthy?